ssaunier/examiner/README.md

 Assumptions:

 - The exercise uses [minitest](https://github.com/seattlerb/minitest) to be checkied
-- There is a `Rakefile` in the exercise folderx
+- There is a `Rakefile` in the exercise folder

 ## Installation